phalcon-orphanage/docs-app/4.0/es-es/debug.md

 version: '4.0'
 ---

+##### This article reflects v4.0 and has not yet been revised

+{:.alert .alert-danger}

 <a name='overview'></a>

 # Depuración de aplicaciones

 ![](/assets/images/content/xdebug-1.jpg)

-PHP ofrece herramientas para depurar aplicaciones con avisos, advertencias, errores y excepciones.
-The [Exception class](https://www.php.net/manual/en/language.exceptions.php) offers information such as the file, line, message, numeric code, backtrace etc. en donde se produjo un error.
-Los frameworks orientados a objetos como Phalcon principalmente utilizan esta clase para encapsular esta funcionalidad y proporcionar información al desarrollador o el usuario.
+PHP offers tools to debug applications with notices, warnings, errors and exceptions.
+The [Exception class](https://www.php.net/manual/en/language.exceptions.php) offers information such as the file, line, message, numeric code, backtrace etc. on where an error occurred.
+OOP frameworks like Phalcon mainly use this class to encapsulate this functionality and provide information back to the developer or user.

-A pesar de estar escrito en C, que Phalcon ejecuta métodos en el espacio de usuario de PHP, proporcionando la capacidad de depuración al igual que cualquier otra aplicación o framework escrito en PHP.
+Despite being written in C, Phalcon executes methods in the PHP userland, providing the debug capability that any other application or framework written in PHP has.

 <a name='catching-exceptions'></a>